tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 ## Programmers who learned writing

 Now let's flip to the other side of the argument.
 What are the advantages of hiring programmers who learned writing?
-In contrast to Wood and Rhea, [James Neiman](http://drjamesneiman.com/), an experienced API technical writer, says that tech writers need engineering backgrounds, such as a computer science degree or previous experience as an engineer to excel in API documentation roles.
+In contrast to Wood and Rhea, [James Neiman](http://drjamesneiman.com/), an experienced API technical writer, says that tech writers need engineering backgrounds, such as a computer science degree or previous experience as an engineer, to excel in API documentation roles.

 Neiman says tech writers often need to look over a developer's shoulder, watching the developer code, or listen to an engineer's brief 15-minute explanation, and then return to their desks to create the documentation.
 You might need to take the code examples in Java and produce equivalent samples in another language, such as C++, all on your own.
 In Neiman's view, API technical writers need more technical depth to excel in this role.